|

 European Collaborative Innovation Centres for broadband media services

+E-CLIC aimed to develop research and innovation networks related to broadband media services in order to stimulate the commercialisation of the region’s knowledge base and encourage the development of new employment opportunities.
 E-CLIC aimed to enhance the provision of broadband services that were perceived as the engine for stimulating economic growth and employment.
 A ‘cluster' of eight Broadband Media Centres was established to create North Sea Region competence, increase critical mass in the sector and promote cooperation between businesses, research and education organisations.

 ERIP